-We are bringing System Oriented Programming, similarity search and an innovative social engagement technology to those who want to change their business, compete in new ways and deliver customer value impossible with current technology.
+We are bringing System Oriented Programming and an innovative social engagement technology to those who want to change their business, compete in new ways and deliver customer value impossible with current technology.

 All our investments use a completely different compute paradigm from the current one in its market.
 In every case, the outcomes are so different that our single business objection remains: “….this is too good to be true.”

 On this site, we are posting our journey, a really fun slog through finding the customer who is desperately looking for us.